emil45/computer-science-algorithms/README.md

 Here are the list of the implemented algorithms in this project, *You are more then welcome to add new algorithms.*

+Divide and Conquer Algorithms
+-

+- find minimum number of coins to fill value

+Greedy Algorithms
+-

+- interval scheduling

+Numerical Algorithms
+-

+- fibonacci

 Search Algorithms
 -

 - Graph/Tree
     - breadth-first search
     - depth-first search
-- Array/List
-    - linear search
-    - binary search
+    - dijkstra

 Sorting Algorithms
 -

-- selection sort
 - bubble sort
-- insertion sort
-- merge sort
-- quick sort

-Merge Algorithms
--

-String Algorithms
--

-Numerical Algorithms
--